LauraPurcel/AndroidBenchmark/README.md

 ---

 # Overview

-This project measures Android device performance using low-level benchmark tests focused on:
-- CPU computation performance
-- Memory latency and bandwidth
-- GPU rendering performance
-- Hardware and system information

-The application analyzes how:
-- cache hierarchy,
-- memory access patterns,
-- processor architecture,
-- and graphics throughput

-influence overall device performance.
+This project aims to analyze and measure the performance of modern Android devices by implementing a set of low-level benchmark tests.
+The application evaluates computational power, memory subsystem efficiency, GPU rendering performance, and hardware configuration information, while also providing graphical visualization and comparison between devices.

+The benchmark focuses on understanding how processor architecture, cache hierarchy, memory latency, and graphics throughput influence real-world performance.

 ---